jnozzi/cocoadev.com/markdown/RoundingFloatingPointValues.md

 How is that a crude hack, Bo?
 Looks pretty straightforward to me.

-Anyway, if your goal is to do it all in cocoa then you can use the General/NSDecimalNumber class.
+Anyway, if your goal is to do it all in cocoa then you can use the NSDecimalNumber class.
 Bo's way is more straightforward though.

-General/NSDecimalNumberBehaviors mentions a little about the rounding behavior included in that class
+NSDecimalNumberBehaviors mentions a little about the rounding behavior included in that class

 ----